masogit/amb-doc/docs/features/builder.md

 ### Functions

-The following functions are scoped in one link.
+The following functions effect in each link (Root or 1-M link).

 - Searchable
     - Only 2 fields in a link can be set to "searchable".